RubixML/ML/README.md

 ```

 ### SVC
-The multiclass Support Vector Machine (SVM) Classifier is a maximum margin classifier that can efficiently perform non-linear classification by implicitly mapping feature vectors into high dimensional feature space.
+The multiclass Support Vector Machine (SVM) Classifier is a maximum margin classifier that can efficiently perform non-linear classification by implicitly mapping feature vectors into high dimensional feature space (called the *kernel trick*).

 > **Note**: This estimator requires the [SVM PHP extension](https://php.net/manual/en/book.svm.php) which uses the LIBSVM engine written in C++ under the hood.